sandeep-acharyya/GettingandCleaningData/Readme.md

 Create a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair

-The end result is shown in the file FinalData.txt.
+Write the final tidy dataset into a file FinalData.txt.